jshint/jshint.github.io/pages/docs.md

 In addition to using configuration files you can configure JSHint from within your files using special comments.
-These comments start either with `jshint` or `global` and are followed by a comma-separated list of value.
+These comments start either with `jshint` or `global` and are followed by a comma-separated list of values.
 For example, the following snippet will enable warnings about undefined and unused variables and tell JSHint about a global variable named `MY_GLOBAL`.